 People in these modern times want scientific proof, but it alludes us.
 Nevertheless, the sheer number of NDEs, and the themes that run through them from all over the world, point us to something that isn’t reducible to the material world, even as it remains a mystery.

-In the 1970’s, the benchmark for legitimate studies was no measurable heartbeat, but some people were skeptical because dying is a process.
+The study of NDEs has exposed that we are certain of what death is or when it occurs.
+In the 1970’s, the benchmark for death was no measurable heartbeat, but some people were skeptical because dying appears to be a process.
 Does the absence of a heartbeat measure death?
 Or is there another measure?

 Typical NDEs include an out of body experience that begins with a bird’s eye view of the body of the person who had the NDE.
 The body may or may not be immediately recognizable.
 Many people experience leaving the area of their bodies and “coming upon” family or people gathered in a different location, maybe down the hall, on a different story of the same building or even in a completely different, remote location from the body.